rivalee/rivalee_old.github.io/index.md

 ---
 # rebecca cottrell

 Rebecca is an interaction designer and illustrator, and a current student on MA Visual Communication at the Royal College of Art.
-She's interested in emergent graphic narratives, design provocations, and finding ways to apply ideas in computing to art.
+She's interested in emergent graphic narratives, design provocations, and applying ideas in computing to art.